yahoo/HaloDB/README.md

 [![Build Status](https://travis-ci.org/yahoo/HaloDB.svg?branch=master)](https://travis-ci.org/yahoo/HaloDB)
 [![Download](https://api.bintray.com/packages/yahoo/maven/halodb/images/download.svg) ](https://bintray.com/yahoo/maven/halodb/_latestVersion)

-HaloDB is a fast, simple, embedded, persistent key-value storage engine written in Java.
-HaloDB is suitable for large datasets and IO bound workloads, and handles high throughput for _both_ reads and writes at submillisecond latencies.
+HaloDB is a fast and simple embedded key-value store written in Java.
+HaloDB is suitable for IO bound workloads, and is capable of handling high throughput reads and writes at submillisecond latencies.

-HaloDB was written for a high-throughput, low latency distributed key-value database that powers Yahoo's DSP, and hence all its design choices and optimizations were primarily for this use case.
+HaloDB was written for a high-throughput, low latency distributed key-value database that powers multiple ad platforms at Yahoo, therefore all its design choices and optimizations were primarily for this use case.

-Basic design principles employed in HaloDB were inspired by those of log-structured storage systems.
+Basic design principles employed in HaloDB are not new.
 Refer to this [document](https://github.com/yahoo/HaloDB/blob/master/docs/WhyHaloDB.md) for more details about the motivation for HaloDB and its inspirations.

 HaloDB comprises of two main components: an index in memory which stores all the keys, and append-only log files on the persistent layer which stores all the data.
 To reduce Java garbage collection pressure the index